-Your cleaning job is, obviously, going to involve water, right?
-Well, the bad news is that the water can cause damage to the electrical components and blow a fuse or two.
-However, there’s a way to prevent this from happening: remove the battery from the engine and clean it separately outside.
+Water can cause unfortunate damage to the electrical components and ultimately blow a fuse or two.
+However, there is a way to prevent this from happening.
+Simply, remove the battery from the engine and clean it separately outside.
 To do this, you’ll need to disconnect both of the battery terminals.
 Next, you’ll need to cover up all of the exposed wirings and components as well.
 To do this, wrap plastic around components such as the spark plug inlets and the distributor cap.
-Do the same for loose wires as well, for it will make the components relatively waterproof.
+Do the same for loose wires as well to make the components relatively waterproof.

 While you’re at it, why not wash the entire car as well?
-Washing the car right after the usage of a degreaser spray will ensure that any degreaser spray that might have found its way to your car’s painted components is washed off immediately, before it’s had a chance to do any real damage.
+Washing the car right after using an engine degreaser spray will ensure that any engine degreasing that might have found its way onto your car’s painted exterior is washed off immediately before it’s had a chance to do any real damage.
 Once you’ve washed it, why not finish the job off properly by following our guide on How To Wax & Polish Your Car By Hand.

-After you’ve degreased the engine, it’s recommended to clean the individual parts as well.
-For example, cleaning the terminals of your car battery (or any other plastic surfaces within your vehicle) with a wire brush and using a bristled brush to clean the plastic surfaces are all important parts of giving your engine a clean.
-Remember, your car will only work as good as you maintain it but always follow the manufacturers guidelines.
+After you’ve degreased the engine, we highly recommend you clean the individual parts as well.
+For example, cleaning the terminals of your car battery (or any other plastic surfaces within your vehicle) with a wire or bristled brush is an important factor and process when participating in an engine deep clean.
+Remember, your car will only stay in good condition if you maintain it and clean it properly.

 Always remember to follow the manufacturer’s guidelines.